Key Takeaways

 🚩 Common Polygraph Scams

-- Fake Credentials – Some individuals claim to be “certified” without any recognized training or membership in professional organizations.
+- Fake Credentials – Some individuals claim to be “certified” without any recognized training or membership in professional organizations, a tactic often used in polygraph examiner scams.

 - No Written Reports – Scam examiners often avoid documentation to prevent being held accountable.